 “Take it slow.
 Manage your risk.
 Test it out first.”

 Is the traditional advice outdated or irrelevant?
 Certainly not.
 Though it offers advantages for certain companies, blitzscaling isn’t the only way to grow.
 Nor is it replacing more conventional growth practices.

 Those who win through blitzscaling will reap unfathomable fortunes.
 But those who lose will be left holding the bag.

-In many agencies, the prevailing ecommerce philosophy is to throw spaghetti at the wall and see what sticks.
-The problem…
+In many agencies, the prevailing ecommerce services philosophy is to throw spaghetti at the wall…

 Instagram has quickly become everyone’s favorite social media platform.